-Italian Progressive / Electronic outfit (the "classic" lineup is Claudio Simonetti, Massimo Morante, Fabio Pignatelli and Agostino Marangolo) that was born in the mid 1970's out of the ashes of a group called Cherry Five.
-They were mostly notable for combining Progressive Rock with a spceial, "creepy" atmosphere and experimentation with analogue keyboards and synthesizers.
+Italian progressive / electronic outfit (the "classic" lineup is Claudio Simonetti, Massimo Morante, Fabio Pignatelli and Agostino Marangolo) that was born in the mid 1970's out of the ashes of a group called Cherry Five.
+They were mostly notable for combining progressive rock with a special, "creepy" atmosphere and experimentation with analogue keyboards and synthesizers.
 They also made use of extended processing techniques and acoustic instrumentation.
 Many of their albums are soundtracks for B-grade horror movies.
 (Dario Argento anyone?)
 Some of their 80's material reminds on early Eighties' Tangerine Dream.

 Electrical Tape (2013)

 Solo album by member of Radio Massacre International with music based exclusively on the sounds of the mellotron.

 Patrick Godfrey was born in 1948 in Toronto.
 Blue Night and Strange Rain are his fourth and fifth albums, respectively.
 However, his first released works Ancient Ships (1979), Bells of Earth (1984) and Small Circus (1985) were classical / instrumental workouts with Patrick playing piano and harpsichord.
 Interesting, but not EM, and as a consequence, they are not included in the above discography.
 The listed works are electronic, but Blue Night features mainly digital imitations of acoustic timbres and therefore it sits more comfortably within new instrumental or new age music domains than EM.
 Strange Rain is overall more synthetic.